Shapoorji Pallonji Group

-Shapoorji Pallonji & Company Private Limited, trading as Shapoorji Pallonji Group, is an Indian conglomerate, headquartered in Mumbai.
-It operates in construction, real estate, textiles, engineered goods, home appliances, shipping, publications, power, and biotechnology.
+Shapoorji Pallonji & Company Private Limited (SPCPL), trading as Shapoorji Pallonji Group, is an Indian conglomerate headquartered in Mumbai.
+Its primary business interests include construction and engineering, infrastructure, real estate, energy, and textiles, among others.
 The company was headed by a grandson of founder Pallonji Mistry, also named Pallonji Mistry, until 2012, when he announced his retirement and the succession of his son, Shapoor Mistry.

-Shapoorji Pallonji is regarded as "one of India's most valuable private enterprises."
-The US$2.5 billion Shapoorji Pallonji Group have two listed companies, Forbes & Company Ltd. and Gokak Textiles.
-Forbes was already listed when bought by Shapoorji Pallonji, though there was speculation in 2006 that group company Afcons Infrastructure would go public via an IPO.
+Shapoorji Pallonji is regarded as "one of India's most valuable private enterprises".
+The Shapoorji Pallonji Group has three listed companies–Afcons Infrastructure, Forbes & Company Ltd, and Gokak Textiles.

 The company is known for building some of Mumbai's landmarks around the Fort area, including the Hong Kong Bank, Grindlays Bank, Standard Chartered Bank and Reserve Bank of India building, Bombay Stock Exchange building and Taj Intercontinental.
-Apart from these, the company has built a stone palace for the Sultan of Oman in 1971.
-After the 2008 Mumbai Attacks, the company was involved in the repairs and renovation of Taj Mahal Palace & Tower which was severely damaged by the attack.
+Apart from these, the company has built Al Alam Palace for the Sultan of Oman in 1972.
 Other notable projects include The Imperial in Mumbai, Jumeirah Lake Towers in Dubai and Ebene Cyber City in Mauritius.

-In 2012, Shapoor Mistry announced that the Group had plans to invest in a deep-sea port, an IT park, hydro electricity and construction of roads and night shelters for the poor in West Bengal.